ci-w/IndividualProject/lit_review/summaries.md

 <hr />
 <b>ACM Reference</b>
 <p>Hashini Senaratne, Swamy Ananthanarayan, and <mark>Kirsten Ellis</mark>.
-2022.
-TronicBoards: An Accessible Electronics Toolkit for People with Intellectual Disabilities.
-In Proceedings of the 2022 CHI Conference on Human Factors in Computing Systems (CHI ’22), Association for Computing Machinery, New York, NY, USA, 1–15.
+2022. <mark>TronicBoards: An Accessible Electronics Toolkit for People with Intellectual Disabilities.</mark> In Proceedings of the 2022 CHI Conference on Human Factors in Computing Systems (CHI ’22), Association for Computing Machinery, New York, NY, USA, 1–15.
 DOI:https://doi.org/10.1145/3491102.3517483
 </p>
 <b>Summary</b>
 <p>They created an electronic toolkit specifically aimed for people with IDs.
 Evaluated it one-on-one with 10 participants using a guided exploration approach.
 Analysis revealed participants were able to create simple sensor-based interactive circuits with varying levels of assistance.